irenebernardi/GSoC-2023/documenting_issues/A1 'cfg.py' description.md

 `cfg.includeParamsLabel = False`

-- ricorda: the cfg object is used to specify various simulation configuration parameters.
+- remember: the cfg object is used to specify various simulation configuration parameters.
 - `includeParamsLabel` is a parameter which is a Boolean flag → it determines whether or not to include the parameters label in the output files of the simulation.
 - when **`cfg.includeParamsLabel`** is set to **`True`**, the label of each parameter specified in the simulation configuration is included in the output files.
 This can be useful for identifying the values of specific parameters in the simulation results.